mmckegg/mutant/README.md

 - `classList`: You can specify an array of classes when creating the element, and the individual classes can be observables. e.g. `h('div', {classList: ['class', when(value, 'a', 'b')]})`
 - `events`: Due to the way observables work in Mutant (they're just functions), unfortunately you can't use the `onclick` style properties to add event handlers (unless wrapped with an observable).
 You instead add events using the `events` property or the `ev-eventname` shorthand. e.g. `h('div', {events: {click: clickHandler}})` or `h('div', {'ev-click': clickHandler})`
 - `styles`: This uses the CSS attribute names of styles (e.g. 'text-align' instead of 'textAlign').
 Each value can be it's own observable, allowing you to tie specific styles directly to state e.g. `h('div', {styles: {'color': 'red', 'margin-top': when(spacedOut, '10px', '0px')}})`
+- `hooks`: Specify functions to be run on this element when added and removed from the DOM.
+Can be used to add custom behaviors, see section below for more info.

 You can also specify an `intersectionBindingViewport` on scrolling elements if you would like the elements to only be bound (live) when they are in the viewport.
 You can specify `true` or `{rootMargin: VALUE}`.
 See [Intersection Observer API - rootMargin](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/rootMargin) for details.